Da Weasel

-Da Weasel are a Portuguese hip hop/rock band from Almada (a suburb of Lisbon, Portugal), fronted by MCs Pacman (now known as Carlão) and Virgul.
+Da Weasel are a Portuguese hip hop and rap rock band from Almada, fronted by MCs Pacman (now known as Carlão) and Virgul.
 They are one of the oldest hip-hop projects in Portugal, having been formed in 1993 and terminated in 2010, and known for being a full session band, instead of relying on a DJ and samples.
 The band announced their reunion in 2019.
 Their music uses elements from hard rock, pop and ska.

 Career

 Da Weasel's first release was the EP More Than 30 Motherfuckers, featuring only six songs, all in English.
 The group featured Pacman as the MC, Pedro Quaresma, Jay Jay Neige, Guilherme Silva and João Fagulha on live instruments, Yen Sung as backup vocalist and Armando Teixeira as DJ and producer.
 The following year, in 1994, the band rode the wave of the Rapública compilation, which presented Portuguese hip-hop to the mainstream audience, by releasing their first full album, Dou-lhe Com A Alma.
 This time, the band wrote all the songs in Portuguese, incorporating influences derived from Cypress Hill and Public Enemy.

 Before production of their third release (3º Capítulo) in 1997, Yen Sung left the band to start a career as an acid jazz producer, as well as DJing.
 She was replaced by Virgul, a rapper/singer which introduced a few ragga and afro elements to the band's sound, as was seen in the singles "Todagente" and "Duia", with Virgul imposing his personality without outshining main MC Pacman.
 Da Weasel also went on tour for the first time.

-In 1999, after taking part in Mario Caldato Jr.'s Tejo Beat compilation and the Xutos & Pontapés tribute album XX Anos - XX Bandas, Da Weasel went back to the studio to record their fourth album, Iniciação A Uma Vida Banal - O Manual.
+In 1999, after taking part in Mario Caldato Jr.'s Tejo Beat compilation and the Xutos & Pontapés tribute album XX Anos – XX Bandas, Da Weasel went back to the studio to record their fourth album, Iniciação A Uma Vida Banal – O Manual.
 The critically acclaimed album was the band's first silver record, and helped increase their previous release sales enough to grant them a second silver.
-Da Weasel also served as a opening act to Red Hot Chili Peppers' concert at the Atlantic Pavilion in Lisbon.
+Da Weasel also served as an opening act to Red Hot Chili Peppers' concert at the Atlantic Pavilion in Lisbon.

 Armando Teixeira then left the band to pursue a solo career, and experienced pop-rock producer Mário Barreiros helmed the recording of Podes Fugir Mas Não Te Podes Esconder in 2001.
 Da Weasel's work now blended influences from hip-hop, heavy metal, reggae and African music to produce a unique sound that was still undeniably Portuguese.
 Paris-based Cuban hip-hop trio Orishas was featured on the album.
 Podes Fugir... soon rose up to gold and later platinum record sales.